-Markets outside the U.S. are already showing signs of a currency boost.
+Some markets outside the U.S. are already showing signs of a currency boost.
 As the dollar slipped, European stocks generated the strongest returns among developed markets during the fourth quarter of 2022 and the first quarter of 2023.
 Japanese stocks, too, have staged an impressive rally — with the Tokyo Stock Price Index, commonly known as TOPIX, rising to a 33-year high in mid-May.

 While the dollar may yet see intermittent periods of strength due to its perceived status as a safe-haven asset, Cormack believes the long-term trajectory is lower.
-That’s due to several factors, including a soft U.S. economy, a weak housing market and indications that the Federal Reserve may be done raising interest rates for the balance of 2023.
+That’s due to several factors, including a soft U.S. economy, a weak housing market and indications that the U.S. Federal Reserve may be done raising interest rates for the balance of 2023.

 U.S. equities also have done well so far this year, largely thanks to a rebound in Big Tech stocks.
 Technology has been the best performing sector so far this year in the S&P 500 Index, driven in part by investor enthusiasm for the rise of artificial intelligence (AI) systems, such as ChatGPT.
 Earlier this year, ChatGPT, co-owned by Microsoft and Open AI, became the fastest growing consumer app in history.

 The difference now is that tech stocks are no longer the only game in town.
-Other areas of the market are also enjoying time in the spotlight, suggesting the future of growth investing may be more inclusive.
+Other areas of the market are also enjoying time in the spotlight, suggesting the future of investing may be more inclusive.

 In this environment, dividend-paying stocks may take on greater prominence, especially if global economic growth continues to slow and market volatility returns.
 This is also an area where international markets have had an advantage given the higher number of dividend-paying companies headquartered outside the United States and the emphasis they place on returning cash to shareholders.

 Across all markets since the start of 2022, dividend contributions to total returns have increased, as have total payments to investors.
-Global companies distributed more than $2 trillion in dividend payments for the 12 months ended April 30, 2023, an 8.9% increase from the previous 12.
+Global companies distributed more than US$2 trillion in dividend payments for the 12 months ended April 30, 2023, an 8.9% increase from the previous 12.